- What You Need to Know About Instant Pot Rice Recipes

 Getting the rice to water ratio correct and adding a tiny bit of fat should alleviate the sticking issue, but if you are still losing rice to the bottom of the Instant Pot, I’ve got you covered.

-I almost always use a quick release when I’m cooking rice, and I don’t have a sticking problem, but if you do, try using a natural release.
+I almost always use a natural pressure release when I’m cooking rice, because I start the rice at the beginning of meal prep and have plenty of time to ignore it.
+I don’t have a sticking problem, but if you do, try using a quick release.
 A quick-release will rapidly expel available moisture in the form of steam.